gatsbyjs/gatsby/docs/docs/static-query.md

 ### useStaticQuery

-Using the hooks version of static query is very similar.
-Checkout the documentation of `useStaticQuery` [here!](/docs/use-static-query/)
+There's also a hooks version of StaticQuery called `useStaticQuery`.
+Check out its documentation [here!](/docs/use-static-query/)

 ### Typechecking